 The District is governed by a seven-member Board of Education (the "Board") elected by voters within the District to serve alternating four-year terms.
-The chief executive officer of the District appointed by the Board to manage the day to day operations of the District is the Superintendent of Schools (the "Superintendent").
+The chief executive officer of the District is the Superintendent of Schools (the "Superintendent").
 Roy Romer, former Governor of Colorado, serves as Superintendent.
-Brief biographical information for Superintendent Romer and other senior management of the District is set forth below.
+Brief biographical information for Superintendent Romer and other senior management of the District, is set forth below.

 Roy Romer, Superintendent of Schools.
 Roy Romer was named the 45th Superintendent of Schools of the District by the Board on June 6, 2000.
-His current contract terminates in June 2007.
-In February 2006, Superintendent Romer announced that he desires to resign from his position before the end of his contract, but will remain in his position until a successor is named.
-The Board is in the process of selecting a successor Superintendent.
+His current contract extends through June 2007.
 Superintendent Romer's top priorities at the District have been the improvement of math and reading scores in the elementary grades and secondary schools.
 Other priorities of Superintendent Romer include the construction of new schools to relieve overcrowding, as well as the development of small learning communities at new schools and in existing large high school complexes.